coder/terraform-provider-coderd/docs/data-sources/user.md

 ### Optional

 - `id` (String) The ID of the user to retrieve.
-This field will be populated if a username is supplied
+This field will be populated if a username is supplied.
 - `username` (String) The username of the user to retrieve.
-This field will be populated if an ID is supplied
+This field will be populated if an ID is supplied.

 ### Read-Only